pablodecm/phd_thesis/src/010_introduction.md

-Advancements in computational power coupled with extensive research effort at the intersection between computer science and statistics during last decades have contributed to the development of techniques that deal with the automatic improvement of certain objective tasks given some data.
+Advancements in computational power coupled with extensive research effort at the intersection between computer science and statistics during the past few decades have contributed to the development of techniques that deal with the automatic improvement of certain objective tasks given some data.
 An introduction to this family of methods, generally referred to as machine learning techniques,